Fri 29th September 2023

 - Transport to start point in Ramsgate Saturday morning and from Canterbury back to Grove Ferry for those who come by car on Sunday

-- 2 days guided walking
+- Guided from Friday afternoon throughout with 2 days guided walking.

 - Admission to Canterbury Cathedral*